Limmen/gym-idsgame/experiments/simulations/v0/attack_maximal_vs_random/README.md

 In this experiment, the attacker is implemented with the policy `attack_maximal`.
 The `attack_maximal` policy entails that the attacker will always attack the attribute with the maximum value out of all of its neighbors.
-Similarly, the defender is implemented with a random defense policy.
+The defender is implemented with a random defense policy.

 The network configuration of the environment is as follows: